touhidurabir/non-profit-charity-search/README.md

 $search = $search->charities()->getResult();
 ```

-> NOTE : the README is complete . need to document the full functionality properly yet .
+> NOTE : the README is incomplete . need to document the full functionality properly yet .

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.